moov-io/watchman/docs/metrics.md

 ## Prometheus Metrics

 This list represents the series of Prometheus metrics that Watchman reports.
-All metrics are served on the admin server (`:9094/metrics` by defailt).
+All metrics are served on the admin server (`:9094/metrics` by default).
 Outside of this list the standard Go metrics are reported.

 ### Last Data Refresh Count